lanl/BEE/docs/sphinx/commands.rst

 Commands
 ************

-There are two main commands that you should be familiar with to use BEE.
-Those are "beeflow" and "beeclient".
+The main commands that you should be familiar with to use BEE are "**beeflow**" and "**beeclient**".
 Each of these have sub-commands to do various things with the client or daemon.
+The command "**beecfg**" is used to set up and validate your BEE configuration.

 beeflow
 ============

-beeflow is the command you will use to interact with the daemon process.
+**beeflow** is the command you will use to interact with the daemon process.
 The following are the options:

-``beeflow start``: Attempt to daemonize (if not in debug) and start all BEE components.
+``beeflow start``: Daemonize (if not in debug) and start all BEE components.

 Options:
   -F, --foreground  run in the foreground  [default: False]